-Through social media, I received interest for paid work, which led me to create my business Charleigh Victoria Photography.
+Through social media, I received interest in paid work, which led me to create my business Charleigh Victoria Photography.

 I started out small taking photographs of families in the park, first birthday cake smashes and gender reveals.
-This, in turn, led me to do my first social event, a christening, which got me used to working with bigger parties and boosted my confidence in working at bigger social events.
+This led me to do my first social event, a christening, which boosted my confidence in working at bigger social events.

-Throughout this, I have kept in touch with my wedding photographer who has shown interest in my work and supported me throughout.
+Throughout this, I kept in touch with my wedding photographer who has supported me throughout.

-She then invited me to assist her on a couple of her weddings which I can wholeheartedly recommend doing as this gave me invaluable experience.
+She then invited me to assist her on a couple of her weddings which gave me invaluable experience.